Jared Wurston had been waiting for this week all year.

 The bad news for Jared was that working the holiday shift wasn’t the only short straw the manager had drawn.

 The manager--now zombified and sporting an insatiable desire for human brains in place of that irrational need to justify his salary--crashed into Jared’s cubicle.
-It left a trail of mushy gore leaking from the side of his torso where his shirt and flesh and been ripped apart by the edge of some kind of mildly sharp object.
+It left a trail of mushy gore leaking from the side of his torso where his shirt and flesh and been ripped apart with the edge of a mildly sharp object.
 His shoes squelched from the muck of his own spilled innards.

 Step.
 Spill.
 Stumble.
 Squelch.